Yandex Cloud

 To make large collections (over 1 GB) copy more quickly, enable parallel copy in the transfer settings.
 Specify two or more workers.
 The collection will be split into the specified number of parts that will be copied concurrently.

-For parallel copy to work, the _id field data type must be the same for all documents in the same collection.
-If a transfer discovers a type mismatch, the collection will not be partitioned but transferred in a single thread instead.
-If needed, remove documents with mismatched data types from the collection before starting a transfer.
+For parallel copy to work, the _id fields in all documents within the collection must have the same data type.
+If a transfer detects a type mismatch, the collection will not be split but transferred in a single thread instead.
+If needed, remove documents with mismatched data types from the collection prior to transfer.

 Note

-If a document with a different data type is added to a collection after a transfer starts, the transfer will move it at the replication stage after the parallel copy operation is completed.
-However, when re-activated, the transfer will not be able to partition a collection because the _id field type requirement will not be met for some of the documents in the collection.
+If a document with a different data type is added to the collection after the transfer starts, the transfer will migrate it at the replication stage after parallel copying.
+However, when reactivated, the transfer will not be able to split the collection into parts, since the requirement for the same _id field type in all documents of the collection will not be met.

 For more information about transfer statuses, see Transfer lifecycle.